synacktiv/bip/doc/general/archi.rst

-The `Module architecture`_ part describes how the different modules and classes are interfaced together, the `common code patterns`_ part explains how Bip was developped for being used, finally the `interfacing with IDA`_ part explains how the interface with IDA is made and problems link to that design.
+The `Module architecture`_ part describes how the different modules and classes are interfaced together, the `common code patterns`_ part explains how Bip was developped for being used, finally the `interfacing with IDA & limitations`_ part explains how the interface with IDA is made and problems link to that design.

 Module architecture